boozook/playdate/api/fs/examples/README.md

 # Examples

-⚠️ All of the examples here are very low-level, except for the parts that directly demonstrate the functionality of this package.
+These examples additionally uses other crates with parts of Playdate API to minimize the amount of code.

 # How to run